savochkin/PokerHandKata/README.md

 - ✅ Multiple adapters use the same ports

 **Understanding Check:**
 1. Why does `RestCompareHandsController` inject `CompareHandsUseCase` instead of `CompareHandsService`?
+Can we even make CompareHandsService not public?
 2. Where does JSON-to-domain mapping happen?
 3. How can REST and CLI both work simultaneously?
 4. What would change if you added a GraphQL adapter?